 - In Ace Combat 5: The Unsung War, Grimm reveals that his birthday is coming up next week during a quiet break between the two final battles.

-- The Last of Us: The Cordyceps outbreak, along with the death of his daughter, occurred mere hours after Joel's birthday.
+- The Last of Us: The Cordyceps outbreak hits Joel's hometown and his daughter dies mere hours after his birthday.

 - At the beginning of The Legend of Zelda: The Wind Waker Link's sister is kidnapped on his birthday.